spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 ### Unity Entities 0.7.0 upgrade

-We've upgraded our dependency on Unity's entities package from 0.1.0 to 0.7.0, this comes with a few breaking changes.
+We've upgraded our dependency on Unity's entities package from 0.1.0 to 0.7.0.
+As a result, we have introduced a few breaking changes.

-You'll have to add the build-in module `com.unity.modules.assetbundle` to your project dependencies.
+You'll have to add the built-in module `com.unity.modules.assetbundle` to your project dependencies.
 This can be done through the package manager window.

-If you are using the ECS, you will have to update your queries to change the `Authority` component to `HasAuthority`, and remove the previous filtering.
+If you are using the ECS, you will have to update your queries to change the `ComponentAuthority` component to `HasAuthority`, and remove the previous filtering.

 For example: